ZhushmanMS/frontend-project-lvl2/README.md

 - Support for different input formats: yaml, json
 - Report generation as plain text, stylish and json
-- Working with absolute and relative paths of compared files.
+- Working with absolute and relative paths of compared files

 ____